Skip to content

 Usage

-<SM> takes a single slot, and it will apply the animation to the wrapper element, which is <SM> it self.
-Define properties that needs to animate.
+<SM> takes a single slot, and it will apply the animation to the wrapper element, which is <SM> itself.
+Define properties that need to be animated.
 These values are initial value where the animation starts from.
 All properties will be animated to the element's default value, e.g. 1 for opacity.

 template